 What’s happening to reduce perchlorate?

 In May 2017, FDA rejected a 2014 petition by health and environmental organizations to ban perchlorate as a food additive.
 EDF and others challenged this move through a little-known legal tool, requesting a formal evidentiary hearing to secure an independent judgement of the agency’s decision.
+In April 2019, FDA denied the request.

 To manage the risks posed by the degradation of bleach into perchlorate, EPA made an interim pesticide registration decision in May 2018 for bleach used to disinfect water.
 The agency is requiring changes to the bleach’s pesticide label to include recommended best managed practices intended to reduce the formation of perchlorate.
 Even though bleach used to treat food and food contact surfaces has the same risk of degradation if not carefully managed as bleach used for disinfecting water, as EDF noted in public comments, EPA’s changes did not affect use of hypochlorite bleach for food.